DanielHearn/home-status/README.md

+#NO LONGER ACTIVE

 # home-status
-Frontend and data scraping for my home status checker on www.danielhearn.co.uk/home-status
+Frontend and data scraping for my home status checker.

 ## Frontend